PixarAnimationStudios/OpenUSD-proposals/proposals/usd-validation-framework/README.md

             "keywords" : ["UsdCoreValidators"]
             "ShaderEncapsulationTest": {
                 "schemaType": "Shader"
-                "docs": "Test to make sure Shader prims are encapsulated under a Material prim's scope"
+                "doc": "Test to make sure Shader prims are encapsulated under a Material prim's scope"
             },
             "CollectionBasedBindingRelTargetTest": {
                 "schemaType": "MaterialBindingAPI"
-                "docs": "A test to make sure a collection based binding relationship, if present must have exactly 2 targets, one for collectionPath and other for UsdShadeMaterial"
+                "doc": "A test to make sure a collection based binding relationship, if present must have exactly 2 targets, one for collectionPath and other for UsdShadeMaterial"
             },
             "SomeOtherGenericUsdShadeTest": {
-                "docs": "Testing some generic UsdShade inter schema rule."
+                "doc": "Testing some generic UsdShade inter schema rule."
             },
             ...
             ...